-

 Gloucestershire Battalion the Boys' Brigade

-A Christian based youth activity group ages 5-18 located in Gloucestershire,
+A Christian based youth activity group for boys aged between five to 18 years in Gloucestershire.

 Gloucestershire Breastfeeding Support Network